Seidler-Lab/nwxpl/README.md

 Within `ScriptedCalculations/tests/` is an example of `1.list` and where to put your `xyz` files.
 Running `test_run.sh` within this directory will go through all of the python within the pipeline including copying over template files and manipulating them, but will **not** submit actual NWChem jobs.

+# Basis sets

+Choosing an appropriate basis set for your desired element can be done at https://www.basissetexchange.org/.

+Select the element of your calculation and choose a basis set from the list on the left.
+Below the periodic table, you will have the option to get the basis set in a form appropriate for NWChem, which you can then copy to your clipboard or download.